 Subsequent to completing the Qualifying Transaction, the Company's principal business activity is to acquire and hold highquality mineral assets with a focus in the Americas.
-As at the date of this MD&A, the Company's portfolio of 26 mineral assets are located in Canada, Mexico and the United States.
+As at the date of this MD&A, the Company's portfolio of 28 mineral assets are located in Canada, Mexico and the United States.
 The following lists the Company's successful acquisitions in the last twelve months:

-- (1) Coastal Gold Corp. ("Coastal Gold") acquired on July 7, 2015, included the Hope Brook gold deposit in Newfoundland; - (2) Gold Canyon Resources Inc. ("Gold Canyon") acquired on November 13, 2015, included the Springpole Gold Project in Ontario; - (3) PC Gold Inc. ("PC Gold") acquired on November 16, 2015, included the Pickle Crow Gold Project in Ontario; - (4) Goldrush Resources Ltd. ("Goldrush") acquired on January 7, 2016, included several gold permits in Burkina Faso, West Africa and cash of \$3.4 million; - (5) Clifton Star Resources Inc. ("Clifton Star") acquired on April 8, 2016, consisted of six properties, including the Duquesne Gold Project and 10% of the Duparquet Gold Project, all located in the Abitibi Greenstone Belt, Quebec and cash of \$11.0 million, and; - (6) Pitt Gold Property from Brionor Resources Inc. ("Brionor") acquired on April 28, 2016, also in the Abitibi region of Quebec.
+- (1) Coastal Gold Corp. ("Coastal Gold") acquired on July 7, 2015, included the Hope Brook gold deposit in Newfoundland; - (2) Gold Canyon Resources Inc. ("Gold Canyon") acquired on November 13, 2015, included the Springpole Gold Project in Ontario; - (3) PC Gold Inc. ("PC Gold") acquired on November 16, 2015, included the Pickle Crow Gold Project in Ontario; - (4) Goldrush Resources Ltd. ("Goldrush") acquired on January 7, 2016, included several gold permits in Burkina Faso, West Africa and cash of \$3.4 million; - (5) Clifton Star Resources Inc. ("Clifton Star") acquired on April 8, 2016, consisted of six properties, including the Duquesne Gold Project and 10% of the Duparquet Gold Project, all located in the Abitibi Greenstone Belt, Quebec and cash of \$11.0 million; - (6) Pitt Gold Property from Brionor Resources Inc. ("Brionor") acquired on April 28, 2016, also in the Abitibi region of Quebec. - (7) Cameron Gold Operations Ltd. ("Cameron Gold") from Chalice Gold Mines Limited ("Chalice"), acquired on June 9, 2016, including the Cameron Gold Project located in Ontario, and; - (8) Tamaka Gold Corporation ("Tamaka"), acquired on June 16, 2016, including the Goldlund Project located in Ontario.